Preferences¶

 Latency

-• Latency compensation: The amount of recording latency Tenacity should compensate for.
+Latency compensation: The amount of recording latency Tenacity should compensate for.
 Also measured in milliseconds.
-See Tips and Tricks.
+See :ref:

 Note